Jake Trbojevic

-Trbojevic has played at representative level for the Prime Minister's XIII and New South Wales in the State of Origin series.
+Trbojevic has captained New South Wales in the State of Origin series and played for Australia at international level, winning the 2022 Rugby League World Cup.
+He has represented the Prime Minister's XIII.

 Background

-Trbojevic was born in Mona Vale, New South Wales, Australia.
+Trbojevic was born in Mona Vale on Sydney's Northern Beaches.
 Trbojevic is the older brother of fellow Manly Warringah Sea Eagles Tom Trbojevic and Ben Trbojevic.

 Trbojevic played his junior rugby league for Mona Vale Raiders in the Mona Vale rugby league, before being signed by the Manly Warringah Sea Eagles.
-During his time at Mona Vale Raiders Rugby League club, he was coached by Steve Wilson and assisted by Mitchel Murphy, both helped to shape Jake's rugby league career.
+During his time at the Mona Vale Raiders Rugby League club, he was coached by Steve Wilson.